 What I want my students to learn in my classroom is that Jesus is our Lord and Savior!
 Without Him, life means nothing.
 As believers, we are privileged to be His children!
 There is nothing too big or too small for Him!
 He cares about it all.
 He didn't make a "black and white world".
 He made so much for us to enjoy and we should dwell in thankfulness to Him.
 We are to be in constant communion with Him through prayer, worship and the reading of His Word.
 We are to love God and love people.
 We must listen to Him more.
 We must trust Him more.
 It is all for His glory and our good.

-My husband and I have been married for 27 years.
-We have four children.
-Three have graduated from The Ambrose School, and our youngest is a senior.
-Our oldest daughter is recently married and lives in northern Idaho, our oldest son is in Phoenix, Arizona at GCU in his last year of pre-Med, and our youngest son is at U of I in the Army ROTC program for his second year.
-The education here has been outstanding for our children.
+My husband and I have been married for 30 years.
+We have four children and two additional children by marriage to our two oldest.
+All of our children graduated from The Ambrose School.
+Our oldest daughter and her husband just had our first grandchild this past spring up north.
+Our oldest son just moved back to the Boise area with his wife to attend the new medical school--ICOM.
+Our youngest son is at U of I in the Army ROTC program for his final year.
+Our youngest daughter lives in Boise and has a photography business and nannies.
+The education here was outstanding for our children.
 We are so thankful they had the opportunity to be educated and discipled by such a wonderful staff of teachers.

 Church Affiliation: Calvary Chapel, Boise